Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Numerical experiments

 for different values of $\eta$ in the~\eqref{BPDN} formulation.

-Since our algorithm requires pre-defining the rank of the factors $L$ and $R$ \footnote{ The algorithm also requires the variables $L, R$ to be initialized to non-zero values (unlike the classic SPG$\ell_1$ algorithm, where $X = 0$ is the default initialization).
-We initialize them with small Gaussian random values, small enough that the initial $\tau$ estimate (taken to be the sum of squares of all entries of $L$ and $R$) is much smaller than the energy of the data. }, we perform the recovery with the rank $k \in \{5,10,30,50\}$.
+Since our algorithm requires pre-defining the rank of the factors $L$ and $R$, we perform the recovery with ranks $k \in \{10,20,30,50\}$.
 Table~\ref{table1} shows the reconstruction SNR for each of the ranks $k$ and for a relative error $\eta \in \{0.5, 0.3, 0.2\}$ (the data mismatch is reduced to a fraction $\eta$ of the initial error).
-The last row of table~\ref{table1} shows the recovery for the unconstrained factorized formulation obtained using LSQR; this corresponds to $\eta \approx 0$.
-It is clear that for small $k$, we get good results without regularization; however, as $k$ increases, the quality of the LSQR results quickly decay.
-The best results are obtained by picking a reasonably high $k$ and using regularization.
-This observation demonstrates the importance of the nuclear norm regularization, especially when the underlying rank of the problem is unknown.
+The last row of table~\ref{table1} shows the recovery for an unconstrained low-rank formulation, \black{using the work and software of~\cite{Vand:2013}. \black{ This serves as an interesting baseline, since the rank $k$ of the Riemannian manifold in the unconstrained formulation functions as a regularizer.
+It is clear that for small $k$, we get good results without additional functional regularization; however, as $k$ increases, the quality of the rank $k$ solution decays without further constraints.} In contrast, we get better results as the rank increases, because we consider a larger model space, but solve the BPDN formulation each time.
+This observation demonstrates the importance of the nuclear norm regularization, especially when the underlying rank of the problem is unknown. }

+\black{ Table 8.2 shows the timing (in seconds) used by all methods to obtain solutions.
+There are several conclusions that can be readily drawn.
+First, for error-level constrained problems, a tighter error bound requires a higher computational investment by our algorithm, which is consistent with the original behavior of SPG$\ell_1$~\cite{BergFriedlander:2008}.
+Second, the unconstrained problem is easier to solve (using the Riemmanian manifolds approach of~\cite{Vand:2013}) than a constrained problem of the same rank; however, it is interesting to note that as the rank of the representation increases, the unconstrained Riemmanian approach becomes more expensive than the constrained problem for the levels $\eta$ considered, most likely due to second-order methods used by the particular implementation of~\cite{Vand:2013}. }